cppit/jucipp/README.md

 * Smart paste, keys and indentation
 * Source minimap
 * Full UTF-8 support
-* Write your own plugins in python (disabled at the moment)
+* Write your own plugins in Python (disabled at the moment)

 See [enhancements](https://github.com/cppit/jucipp/labels/enhancement) for planned features.